Misconduct (film): Production

-On February 6, 2015, Hopkins, Pacino, Dan Stevens, Åkerman, and Lee joined the cast of the film, then titled Beyond Deceit.
+On February 6, 2015, Hopkins, Pacino, Dan Stevens, Åkerman and Lee joined the cast of the film, at the time titled Beyond Deceit.
 On March 10, 2015, Duhamel and Eve joined the cast.

 Filming

-Principal photography began on March 20, 2015 in New Orleans, Louisiana.
+Principal photography began on March 20, 2015, in New Orleans, Louisiana.

 Release

 On April 1, 2015, Lionsgate acquired distribution rights to the film through their Lionsgate Premiere label.
 The film was released in a limited release and through video on demand on February 5, 2016.

-It received a limited theatrical release in the UK through Reel Cinemas in June 2016, grossing just £97 (£19.40 per screen) on its opening weekend.
+It received a limited theatrical release in the UK through Reel Cinemas in June 2016, grossing £97 (£19.40 per screen) in its opening weekend.

 Critical response

-Misconduct received negative reviews from film critics.
-It holds a 7% "Rotten" rating on review aggregator website Rotten Tomatoes, based on 29 reviews, with an average rating of 2.5/10.
-On Metacritic, the film holds a rating of 24 out of 100, based on 10 critics, indicating "generally unfavorable reviews".
+On the review aggregator website Rotten Tomatoes, Misconduct holds a 7% approval rating based on 27 reviews, with an average rating of 2.5/10.
+On Metacritic, the film has a score of 24 out of 100, based on 10 critics, indicating "generally unfavorable" reviews.

-Joe Leydon of Variety gave the film a negative review, writing: "Misconduct, a flagrantly derivative but modestly diverting drama of the sort that once claimed acres of shelf space at Blockbuster outlets.
+Joe Leydon of Variety gave the film a negative review, writing, "Misconduct, a flagrantly derivative but modestly diverting drama of the sort that once claimed acres of shelf space at Blockbuster outlets.
 Anthony Hopkins and Al Pacino saunter through the proceedings while picking up easy paychecks and providing marquee allure, but it’s up to the top-billed Josh Duhamel to do most of the heavy lifting in this neo-noir scenario about an ambitious lawyer who bends the rules during litigation against a corrupt pharmaceutical tycoon, only to become entangled in at least two conspiracies.
 Limited theatrical play will be a mere formality, as is usually the case for such VOD-ready fare."

-Frank Scheck of The Hollywood Reporter also gave the film a negative review, writing: "Although one of its central characters is a ruthless, unscrupulous pharmaceutical company executive, Misconduct, sadly, is not a biopic about Martin Shkreli.
+Frank Scheck of The Hollywood Reporter also gave the film a negative review, writing, "Although one of its central characters is a ruthless, unscrupulous pharmaceutical company executive, Misconduct, sadly, is not a biopic about Martin Shkreli.
 Rather, it's the sort of by-the-numbers, forgettable thriller, starring actors whose marquee days are behind them, that is routinely dumped in theaters and on VOD.
 Showcased here are Anthony Hopkins and Al Pacino, reminding us that the 1970s and 1980s were a long time ago."

-The film was also awarded The Barry L. Bumstead Award (For a movie that cost a lot and lost a lot) at the 37th Golden Raspberry Awards.
+The film was also awarded the Barry L. Bumstead Award (For a movie that cost a lot and lost a lot) at the 37th Golden Raspberry Awards.